-Understanding what tests you need and what the results mean are important steps to being in control of your health.
-Tests can help monitor what is going on in your body and enable you to talk to your healthcare team about how you can look after your health.
-As well as monitoring your HIV viral load, your healthcare team will carry out some of the following tests.
+Taking tests which measure your health beyond your HIV viral load and CD4 count are important to stay in control of your health.
+Tests can help monitor what is going on in your body and the results can enable you to talk to your healthcare team about how you can look after your health.
+Your healthcare team will carry out some of the following tests to ensure you can enjoy lifelong good health.

 Your bone health should be reviewed every year with a ‘bone profile’ blood test.
 This looks at nutrients in your blood, such as calcium.
 You may have extra screening depending on your age, gender and ethnicity.

 At 40 your healthcare team will assess your risk of fracture with a questionnaire (sometimes called a FRAX® assessment).

 At 50 you are at a higher risk of bone disease.
 Your healthcare team may scan your bones using a special X-ray called DEXA (DXA).

 Osteoporosis, a bone disease, is more common in women after the menopause so your healthcare team may also scan your bones (using a special X-ray called DXA or DEXA).